Rafflecopter 101-How to Enter Giveaways

 The following two tabs change content below.

-She is a disabled student, and part time worker she needed a place to connect with people and get her voice heard.
 Ashley is a 20-something woman that recently made some huge changes in her life.
-She moved from Michigan to Indiana with her two cats and added a new little bundle of joy to the family - her little puppy, Luna.
-She enjoys spending time learning new things, reading, playing video games, spending time outside, and hiking when she is up to it, fishing, and in general loving life.
+She grew up as a Chicagoan and moved to Indiana where she now resides with an amazing man their two cats.
+She is a new momma and loving every moment with her little man.
+She also enjoys spending time learning new things, reading, playing video games, spending time outside, and hiking when she is up to it, fishing, and in general loving life.

 Latest posts by Pash (see all)